 |Vesper Sparrow © Jim Livaudais

 Collaborators are conducting field research to determine why this species has been in decline, and what can be done to turn these negative trends around.
-Klamath Bird Observatory, American Bird Conservancy, Center for Natural Lands Management, and a master’s student from Southern Oregon University are tackling this unique opportunity to study Vesper Sparrows together, throughout their breeding range, in order to develop strategies for stabilizing and recovering populations.
+Klamath Bird Observatory, American Bird Conservancy, Center for Natural Lands Management, and a master’s student from Southern Oregon University (SOU) are tackling this unique opportunity to study Oregon Vesper Sparrows together, throughout the subspecies’ breeding range, in order to develop strategies for stabilizing and recovering populations.